Counter (digital): FIFO

 Electronic FIFO (First-In, First-Out) buffers are commonly used to interface data producing devices to data consumers that operate in different clock domains or which, over finite intervals, cannot consume data fast enough to avoid data loss.

 The FIFO shown below employs two binary counters as memory address registers (MARs) for a dual-port RAM.
 Upon FIFO write, data word WDATA is written to RAM address WADDR and the Write MAR is incremented to prepare for the next write.
 Upon FIFO read, RDATA receives the data word stored at RAM address RADDR and the Read MAR is incremented.
 Except for the special case when the FIFO is full, the FIFO level (number of unread words in the FIFO) is equal to WADDR-RADDR.

 This FIFO may be asynchronous or synchronous, meaning that read and write operations may take place in different clock domains or in a single, common clock domain, respectively.
 In the latter case, RCLK and WCLK are connected together.
+In asynchronous FIFOs, the MARs typically output Gray code (vs. binary) to allow them to be safely used for FIFO level detection in both clock domains.